Plastic Recycling in the British Virgin Islands

 Recycle

-Rinse your recyclables and separate them into glass, plastic and aluminum.
+Rinse your recyclables and separate them into glass, plastic, and aluminum.
 Charter guests may use any of the WE RECYCLE collection points on Tortola or Virgin Gorda.
-Find these by downloading Green VI’s app or the BVI Now app.
+Find these by downloading Green VI’s app.
 Both are free at the Apple or Google app stores.

 Support BVI Recycling